koraykoca/GUI-GIS/README.md

         - QString myLayerPath3
         - QString myLayerPath4

 - In Qt Creator go to Project/Build Settings and configure your build path.
-Then specify your KIT settings like Qt-Version, Compiler etc.
+Then specify your KIT settings like Qt-Version, Compiler etc. Currently, QGIS builds are only supported on version 5 of the Qt libraries.
+Thus, select Qt version 5.
 Finally compile and run the project in Qt Creator.